prescod/glc-collab-game-production/README.md

 3 Days to Go

-* Select a theme from the theme options (Read up on the 5 W's, provided)
 * Create a class in the Scratch Teacher account, and upload the starter project(s) - OR confirm that this has been done.
 * Create a bit.ly link to join the class - OR confirm that this has been done. (e.g. bit.ly/glcday-toronto)
 * Make a student account using the bit.ly link and practice going through the "Catch Em" game in Scratch.
 (DO NOT EDIT THE STARTER PROJECT FROM THE TEACHER ACCOUNT)